 Adaptive Web applications are an alternative to the traditional "one-size-fits-all" approach in the development of Web systems.
 An adaptive Web application provides more appropriate pages to the user by being aware of user or context properties.
 Modelling adaptive Web applications is a difficult task because general system functionality aspects and adaptation aspects are tightly interwoven.
 We propose to view adaptivity as a cross-cutting concern and thus to use aspect-oriented modelling techniques to the modelling of adaptive Web applications.
-The advantages of using aspects when modelling adaptation are removing redundant modelling information, the increase in maintainability of models, and the better modularity of designs by grouping interrelated facets [8].
+The advantages of using aspects when modelling adaptation is the removal of redundant modelling information, the increase in maintainability of models, and the better modularity of designs by grouping interrelated facets [9].
 In particular, aspects make explicit where and how adaptivity interacts with the functional features of the Web application.
+Building less redundant models has the additional advantage of bug reduction in an implementation based on these models.

 We demonstrate how aspect-oriented modelling techniques for adaptivity can be used to specify common types of adaptive navigation.
 In particular, we present aspects for adaptive link hiding, adaptive link annotation and adaptive link generation [5].
-Contents adaptation and presentation adaptation can be described by similar means.
-This demonstration is done in the context of the UML-based Web Engineering (UWE [12]) method and the SmexWeb (Student Modelled Exercising on the Web [1]) framework for adaptive Web-based systems which has been developed at the University of Munich.1
+This demonstration is done in the context of the UML-based Web Engineering (UWE [13]) method and the SmexWeb (Student Modelled Exercising on the Web [1]) framework for adaptive Web-based systems which has been developed at the University of Munich.